-Equal Opportunities and Non-Discrimination
+Horizontal Theme - Equal Opportunities and Non-Discrimination

 The European Commission describes Equal Opportunities and Non-Discrimination as taking…”appropriate steps to prevent any discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation during the preparation and implementation of programmes.
 In particular, accessibility for persons with disabilities shall be taken into account throughout the preparation and implementation of programmes”.